Housing

 How we can help

-If you have already sought free legal advice from either Shelter or Citizens Advice, and they tell you to contact us, please make an online homeless application.
+If you have already sought free legal advice from either Shelter or Citizens Advice, and they tell you to contact us, please make an online homelessness application.

 It is illegal for a private landlord to force you out without following the legal process.
-Contact the police if your landlord:
+You should call the police if you feel unsafe because your landlord threatens you with violence or is physically violent.